KJ5CYM/ECE306-LC3/README.md

 # ECE306-LC3
 LC3 (Little Computer 3) assembly programs that I created for "Introduction to Computing" with Dr. Yale N. Patt
+# Requirements:
+You must use the LC3 simulator found here to run these programs: https://github.com/chiragsakhuja/lc3tools

 ## LAB 1
 ##### comparison.bin